Learning to Model and Plan for Wheeled Mobility on Vertically Challenging Terrain: IMPLEMENTATION

-The vehicle state estimation for $\mathbf{x}_t$ is provided by an online Visual Inertia Odometry system provided by the \texttt{rtabmap\_ros} package~\citep{rtabmap}.
-In order to represent $\mathbf{m}_t$, we process the RGB-D input into an elevation map~\citep{mikielevation2022}, a 2D grid where each pixel ($8$mm resolution) indicates the height of the terrain at that point.
-For simplicity, we decompose the full 6-DoF vehicle-terrain dynamics model $\mathbf{x}_{t+1}=(x_{t+1}, y_{t+1}, z_{t+1}, r_{t+1}, p_{t+1}, \phi_{t+1}) = f_\theta(\mathbf{x}_t, \mathbf{u}_t, \mathbf{m}_t)$ into two parts: we utilize a planar Ackermann-steering model to obtain approximate $(x_{t+1}, y_{t+1}, \phi_{t+1})$ based on $(x_t, y_t, \phi_t)$ and $\mathbf{u}_t$, while $z_{t+1}$ is determined by the value of the elevation map $\mathbf{m}_t$ at $(x_{t+1}, y_{t+1})$; We use a neural network to predict the roll $r_{t+1}$ and pitch $p_{t+1}$ angles based on $\mathbf{m}_t$, $r_t$, and $p_t$.
-In practice, we find such a decomposition very efficient and sufficiently accurate in capturing the 6-DoF vehicle dynamics (see experiment results) and leave learning the full dynamics model as future work.
-We use two $40 100$ ($0.32$m$\times0.8$m) elevation maps centered at both the robot's current and next position and aligned with the current and next yaw angle, i.e., underneath $(x_t, y_t)$/$(x_{t+1}, y_{t+1})$ and aligned with $\phi_t$/$\phi_{t+1}$.
-In our neural network model, a fully connected sequential head (8000-64-32-8 neurons) processes the $2\times40\times100$ elevation maps into a 8-dimensional embedding, which is then concatenated with the current roll $r_t$ and pitch $p_t$ angles and fed into two more fully connected layers (10-8-2), before finally producing the next roll $r_{t+1}$ and pitch $p_{t+1}$ values.
-To train the model for each vehicle, we use the open-source Verti-Wheeler datasets~\citep{datar2023toward}, which include 43161 data frames for V6W and 41367 data frames for V4W crawling over different vertically challenging testbeds.
+We decompose the full 6-DoF vehicle-terrain dynamics model $\mathbf{x}_{t+1}=(x_{t+1}, y_{t+1}, z_{t+1}, r_{t+1}, p_{t+1}, \phi_{t+1}) = f_\theta(\mathbf{x}_t, \mathbf{u}_t, \mathbf{m}_t)$ into three parts: We utilize a planar Ackermann-steering model to obtain approximate $(x_{t+1}, y_{t+1}, \phi_{t+1})$ based on $(x_t, y_t, \phi_t)$ and $\mathbf{u}_t$ (line 8 in Algorithm \ref{alg::vm-vct}); $z_{t+1}$ is determined by the value of the elevation map $\mathbf{m}_t$ at $(x_{t+1}, y_{t+1})$ (line 9); We use a neural network to predict the roll $r_{t+1}$ and pitch $p_{t+1}$ angles based on $\mathbf{m}_t$, $r_t$, and $p_t$ (line 11, potentially with additional history values).
+In practice, we find such a decomposition very efficient and sufficiently accurate in capturing the 6-DoF vehicle dynamics with a very small amount of training data (approximately 30 minutes) and leave learning the full dynamics model as future work.
+We use two $40 100$ ($0.32$m$\times0.8$m) elevation maps centered at both the robot's current and next position and aligned with the current and next yaw angle, i.e., underneath $(x_t, y_t)$/$(x_{t+1}, y_{t+1})$ and aligned with $\phi_t$/$\phi_{t+1}$ (line 10).
+In our neural network model (Fig.~\ref{fig::nn}), a fully connected sequential head (8000-64-32-8 neurons) processes the $2\times40\times100$ elevation maps into a 8-dimensional embedding, which is then concatenated with the 8-dimensional embedding from the last and current roll and pitch angles, $r_{t-1}$, $r_t$, $p_{t-1}$, and $p_t$, and fed into two more fully connected layers (16-8-2), before finally producing the next roll $r_{t+1}$ and pitch $p_{t+1}$ values.
+To train the model for each vehicle, we use 43161 data frames for V6W and 41367 for V4W in the open-source Verti-Wheelers datasets~\cite{datar2023toward}, roughly 30 minutes of data each demonstrating both VWs crawling over different vertically challenging testbeds.